hoytech/quadrable/README.md

 * Hash the key (if key was included)
 * Compute the strand's nodeHash: If the record type is Leaf or WitnessLeaf, compute the leaf nodeHash.
 If Witness, then use the key hash directly for this
 * Set a `merged` boolean value to `false`
-* Set a `next` index value to `i+1` where `i` is the node's index in the list, or an empty sentinel for the last strand (for example, `-1`).
+* Set a `next` index value to `i+1` where `i` is the node's index in the list, or an empty sentinel for the last strand (for example `-1`, or the index immediately following the last strand's index).
 This functions as a singly-linked list of unmerged strands

 ### Commands

 In addition to the list of strands, a Quadrable proof includes a list of commands.
 These are instructions on how to process the strands.
-After running all the commands, all the strands will have been merged into one strand and the root will be reconstructed.
+After running the commands, all the strands will have been merged into one strand and the root will be reconstructed.
 Assuming this candidate root matches the trusted root, the proof is considered verified.

 Every command specifies a strand by its index in the strand list.
 After running a command this strand's depth will decrease by 1.